A general nonuniqueness result for Yamabe-type problems for conformally variational Riemannian invariants: Introduction

 Our terminology is inspired by Aubin's observation~\cite{MR0431287} that if $Y_{Q_2}(M^n,[g]) < Y_{Q_2}(S^n,[\grd])$, then minimizers of the Yamabe constant exist.
-Combining results of Aubin~\cite{MR0431287} and Schoen~\cite{MR788292} implies that the set of all closed Riemannian $n$-manifolds, $n \geq 3$, with positive Yamabe constant is a geometric Aubin set for the pair $(I,U) = (Q_2,C^\infty(M))$.
-A result of Gursky, Hang, and Lin~\cite{MR3509928} implies that the set of all closed Riemannian manifolds with positive $Q_2$- and $Q_4$-Yamabe constant is a geometric Aubin set for the pair $(I,U) = (Q_4,C^\infty(M))$.
-In Section~\ref{sec:examples} we list all maximal examples of geometric Aubin sets known to the authors.
+Results of Aubin~\cite{MR0431287} and Schoen~\cite{MR788292} imply that the set of all compact Riemannian $n$-manifolds, $n \geq 3$, with positive Yamabe constant is a geometric Aubin set for the pair $(I,U) = (Q_2,C^\infty(M))$.
+A result of Gursky, Hang, and Lin~\cite{MR3509928} implies that the set of all compact Riemannian manifolds with positive $Q_2$- and $Q_4$-Yamabe constant is a geometric Aubin set for the pair $(I,U) = (Q_4,C^\infty(M))$.
+In Section~\ref{sec:examples}, we list all maximal examples of geometric Aubin sets known to the authors.

-Our definitions capture the key ingredients of the aforementioned nonuniqueness theorems.
+Our definitions capture the key ingredients of the Bettiol--Piccione argument:

 \begin{theorem} Let $I$ be a CVI of weight $-2k$ and rank $r$, and let $U$ be a geometric cone.
 Suppose that there is a nonempty geometric Aubin set $\mA$ for $(I,U)$.
 If $(M^n,g) \in \mA$ and $\pi_1(M)$ has infinite profinite completion, then for each $\ell \in \bN$ there is a finite regular covering $\pi \colon \cM^n \to M^n$ such that $(\cM^n,[\pi^\ast g])$ admits pairwise nonhomothetic representatives $\{ g_j \}_{j=1}^\ell$ with constant $I$-curvature. \end{theorem}